lwfwind/android-automation-library/README.md

 ## Android-automation-library - a light, common android ui automaton library

-Currently android uiautomator library doesn't support Toast and PopupWindow,this library used to support android ui automaton such as identify Toast and PopupWindow
+Currently android uiautomator library doesn't support Toast and PopupWindow,this library used to support android ui automaton such as identify Toast and PopupWindow for Appium
 * Tags: Appium, uiautomator, Toast, PopupWindow, Automation, Test, Android

 ## Features
+* Identify Toast and PopupWindow
 * Support HierarchyViewer on real device
-* Identify Toast and PopupWindow
 * Collect statistics of first application launch time and all activity OnCreate/OnStart/OnResume time
 * Collect all crash stack trace and logs